FAQs

 Loss Questions

-CHA prides itself in the prompt payment of its claims.
+We pride ourselves in the prompt payment of our claims.
 Our average claim turn around is 30 days from the date of a loss.

 How do I file a claim?